Moyo Studio/Getty Images

 If you go with a Chapter 13 filing, you’ll be required to make payments toward your debt, and although these payments will likely be reduced, they will eat up a significant portion of your income.
 Also note that debts discharged in bankruptcy – either Chapter 7 or Chapter 13 – are not subject to income tax because they are liquidated and not forgiven, so at least that’s one fewer worry.

-While bankruptcy exists in this country for very good reasons, it is going to seriously damage your credit score, remaining on your credit report for up to 10 years.
+While bankruptcy exists in this country for very good reasons, it could seriously damage your credit score, remaining on your credit report for up to 10 years.
 Think long and hard before you take the bankruptcy avenue to rid yourself of credit card debt.

 Student loan debt